LASER-UMASS/TacTok/README.md

 # TacTok
 The TacTok automated Coq proof script synthesis tool

-Paper:
-TacTok: Semantics-Aware Proof Synthesis
-Emily First, Yuriy Brun, and Arjun Guha
+The TacTok technique and its evaluation are described in [TacTok: Semantics-Aware Proof Synthesis](https://people.cs.umass.edu/~brun/pubs/pubs/First20oopsla.pdf) by Emily First, Yuriy Brun, and Arjun Guha, in Proceedings of the ACM on Programming Languages (PACMPL) Object-Oriented Programming, Systems, Languages, and Applications (OOPSLA) issue, vol. 4, November 2020, pp. 149:1-149:26, doi: [10.1145/3428299](http://dx.doi.org/10.1145/3428299).

 We have made available a replication package for the results in the paper.
-It is a VirtualBox VM: [here](http://doi.org/10.5281/zenodo.4088897)
+It is a VirtualBox VM: [here](http://doi.org/10.5281/zenodo.4088897).
-This includes the result files, scripts for processing the results, pre-trained models, directions & code for running the pre-trained models, and training examples used in the paper.
+This includes the result files, scripts for processing the results, pre-trained models, directions and code for running the pre-trained models, and training examples used in the paper.
 The VM does not support training models.

 The following are the directions for installation and use of TacTok.